Vinnie B. Clark

-Vinnie B. Clark (1878–1971) was an educator and author who established and developed the Geography Department at the San Diego State University.
+Vinnie B. Clark (1878–1971) was an educator and author who established and developed the geography department at San Diego State University.

 Early life

 Vinnie B. Clark was born in 1878 in Mayville, Wisconsin, the daughter of Dr. Gilbert J. Clark and Mrs. Elva V. Martin.

 She graduated from the University of Wisconsin; she studied at Oshkosh State Normal School and University of Wisconsin, Madison.

 Career

 She was an educator and author.

-She moved to San Diego in 1914 and established and developed the Geography Department at the San Diego State University.
+She moved to San Diego in 1914 and established and developed the geography department at San Diego State University.
 She advocated the hiring of Alvena Storm.